 NU 407 is the final, culminating course as part of the RN-BSN online program.
 The student is guided through continued exploration, integration and synthesis of major concepts presented throughout previous courses in the context of clinical application.
 The course has two distinct but integrated foci.
 The first is the development and evaluation of programs to promote health in communities and their residents through the use of strategies that are based upon assessment and research evidence.
 The second focus is exploration and analysis of how leadership and management skills are utilized to assist in goal attainment.
 The student will adopt the leadership role in proposing, implementing and evaluating a formal program for clients in a selected agency.
-This practicum course requires a minimum of 135 hours of clinical to create and implement an approved quality improvement project.
+This practicum course requires a minimum of 135 hours of clinical in an approved agency/setting and with an approved preceptor who holds a MSN degree.

-The NU 407 Capstone is a multi-step project in which the students' SJC faculty guides the student.
-The student will work with individuals at their current place of employment and SJC faculty to identify a quality care issue and create a quality improvement plan to address the issue.
+The NU 407 Capstone is a multi-step project in which the students' preceptor and the students SJC faculty both guide the student.
+The student will work with the preceptors' patient population to identify a community health issue.
+Using The Healthy People 2020 Leading Health Indicators, students develop a program or plan to help address the identified concern.